Government interest payments on borrowing soar as inflation rises

 The ONS said interest payments rose to the highest January level in 25 years but self-assessment tax receipts increased.

+Interest payments reached £6.1 billion in January compared to just £1.6 billion in the same month a year ago as the RPI measure of inflation used on Government debt payments hit 7.8%.

+The rise is still off from the all-time record of £9 billion in interest rate payments made in June last year but the interest rate is expected to rise further, with inflation still growing.

-The Office for National Statistics (ONS) revealed that tax returns brought in £18.4 billion in January, compared with £16.4 billion in January 2021.
+The latest rise in interest rate payments comes as the Office for National Statistics (ONS) revealed that tax returns brought in £18.4 billion in January, compared with £16.4 billion in January 2021.

-Rises in Government receipts helped borrowing levels swing to a surplus of £2.9 billion, compared to a deficit of £2.5 billion a year earlier.
+Increases in the tax take helped borrowing levels swing to a surplus of £2.9 billion, compared to a deficit of £2.5 billion a year earlier.

 This was above expectations but remains £7 billion below the surplus recorded in January 2020 before the pandemic.